October 7, 2016

-Ah, the dreaded task of cleaning the bathroom!
-We live in such a fast-paced life that sometimes this gets neglected so much that when it is time to clean the bathroom, it seems like the most daunting task of all time.
+Ah, the dreaded task of cleaning services of the bathroom!
+We live in such a fast-paced life that sometimes this gets neglected so much that it seems like the most daunting task of all time when it is time to clean the bathroom.
 If your guests will all be on one level, clean the bathroom that is most accessible to that level.
 This way you are not having to worry about all of the bathrooms in your home.
 Want to play safe in case Uncle John is taking too long in the bathroom and someone else needs to use it?
 Quick-clean a secondary bathroom.
 If there is a tub, draw the curtains so it instantly looks clean…no one will look!
 (I can’t promise you that if Aunt Lucy has a habit of opening cupboards to check, though.)
 Give the toilet a quick scrub, wipe down the sink and counter-top and do a quick mop of the floor.
 This will save you from any embarrassment in an emergency case.

 Vacuum/Sweep the Floor